 By Peter Smith, Managing Director at Procurement Excellence Ltd. and former Managing Editor at Spend Matters UK/Europe

-in London on 12 November (it’s free for practitioners too, which is good news).
-Discussing possible topics recently with the Proactis team, we wanted to aim for something that has an element of looking forward, whilst being tempered with some practical advice which may help any procurement practitioner today.
+Discussing possible topics recently with the Proactis team, we wanted to focus this article on something that has an element of looking forward, whilst being tempered with some practical advice which may help any procurement practitioner today.
 That’s because so many organisations are still struggling with the fundamental foundations of good procurement.
 It’s no good getting into visionary blockchain ideas if you don’t know how much you spend with key suppliers, or your stakeholders, only to get procurement involved when it’s too late to add value.
 I’m going to therefore try to achieve that balance between “future” and “right now” thinking in my session.

 This has got me considering how organisations should develop and set their vision (and more pragmatic objectives and plans) in terms of what they want from procurement.
 Because, if you are a small to mid-sized organisation – maybe with £10-50m in annual spend – and a procurement team of perhaps 5 to 10 professionals, it is pointless saying, “we want to be leading-edge, world-class category management experts”.
 You just don’t have enough resource to develop deep category expertise across the board and you will never convince the CFO to give you the 30 or 40 people you would need to achieve that!